Workplace Violence Robbery Homicide at Late-Night Restaurants

 Workplace Violence Robbery: Deterrence Begins Within

 In a business like Wendy’s, workplace violence robbery deterrence training starts during the hiring procedures.
-Employee background and reference checks tell prospective applicants that they better not lie on their employment application.
+Employee background and reference checks tell prospective applicants that they better not lie on their employment applications.

 If a restaurant is consistent with this policy the word will get out on the street so bad applicants won’t even bother to apply.
 This former Wendy’s employee turned robber should have been rejected during the screening process.

 During the training process, all new employees should be taught about robbery prevention procedures.
-These procedures should be designed to send a message to everyone that this Wendy’s restaurant has solid cash control measures in place and has a video surveillance system with the videotape locked in a secure housing.
+These procedures should be designed to send a message to everyone that this Wendy’s restaurant has solid cash control measures in place and has a video surveillance system with the videotape secured in a lockbox.

 It is well settled that most robbers won’t wait around for 10-20 minutes for a time-delayed safe to unlock.
 This fact should be communicated to all employees and to the public by highly visible signage and the practice of dropping all large bills into a drop safe.

 Maybe that procedure wasn’t implemented at this restaurant or maybe the procedures were kept secret and the robbers incorrectly perceived a big score.

 Most commercial robberies occur in less than a minute and without physical violence or injury to the employees.
 In this case, the robbers took the time to relocate, bind, and gag all seven employees before killing them, execution-style.